shadtome/Score-data/README.md

 We use soccer player's in-game statistics to **predict their market value**.
 This is useful information for soccer clubs when deciding how much to bid when trying to sign a player.

 ## Background
 The soccer transfer market is highly competitive and volatile, with player valuations frequently fluctuating.
-Clubs have access to two transfer windows per season, when thousands of transfers take place, moving billions of dollars.
-Clubs often compete to sign the best talent in their budget, so having accurate player valuations is vital when determining how much to spend on a new player.
+Clubs have access to two transfer windows per season, when thousands of transfers take place worldwide, moving billions of dollars.
+Clubs often compete to sign the best talent within their budget, so having accurate player valuations is vital when determining how much to spend on a new player.
 These valuations are what allows clubs to make informed financial decisions and ensure sustainable investments that pay off in the field.

 ## Dataset
 Our data is sourced from the following websites: